 Students who sustain an injury during class or clinical time shall report the injury to their instructor.
 Students who sustain a needle stick will be given the option to report to the Emergency Department of the hospital within two hours of the injury (as per hospital protocol).
 Medical expenses related to treatment of injury, including needle stick injuries, are the financial obligation of the student.
 The instructor will assist the student in completing the appropriate paperwork necessary to report the nature of the error.
-The faculty member should notify the Dean of Nursing immediately if the incident/error is a sentinel event.
+The faculty member should notify the Chair of Nursing Programs or Graduate Program Director immediately if the incident/error is a sentinel event.

 The student and faculty member will complete the Methodist College Student Incident/ Medication Error form in duplicate.
-The form should be given to the Dean of Nursing within 24 hours.
+The form should be given to the Chair of Nursing Programs or Graduate Program Director within 24 hours.